The W25

 The W25 were announced on September 5, 2021 at halftime of the Las Vegas Aces–Chicago Sky game, televised in the U.S. by ABC.

 The announcement of The W25 was immediately followed by "Vote for the GOAT".
 From September 5–19, fans voted on the WNBA's official website, the WNBA's mobile app, and Twitter to determine which member of The W25 they considered to be the league's greatest of all time.
-Before Game 1 of the 2021 WNBA Finals on October 10 at Footprint Center in Phoenix, Arizona, Diana Taurasi was announced as the fans' "GOAT".
+Before Game 1 of the 2021 WNBA Finals on October 10 at Footprint Center (now Mortgage Matchup Center) in Phoenix, Arizona, Diana Taurasi was announced as the fans' "GOAT".